isaacroberts/soyourhomeworldisunderattack/README.md

 The frontend.
 The flutter code is responsible for all slick UI design, custom code elements, etcetera.

 Flutter code unpacks PossibleFly into text elements, and displays them on an infinite scroll.

+To build the flutter code, run:

+> ./build.sh

 ### server/ (Python, Flask / Django)